harleygray/digital-garden/content/notes/map of maps.md

 the final option is the search bar in the top-right of every page. click this or use `Ctrl + K` to *quickly* find a phrase or word anywhere within my writing

 # blueprint
-a blueprint is a model or prototype. this idea is helpful for me as i build a life full of meaning. from where i'm standing, there are ideas like shining lights beckoning me towards them. to intentionally move in the direction of purpose, i've built a work-in-progress plan of action--a [[notes/blueprint]]--that can guide me through the tumultuous road ahead
+a blueprint is a model or prototype. this idea is helpful for me as i build a life full of meaning. from where i'm standing, there are ideas like shining lights beckoning me towards them. to intentionally move in the direction of purpose, i've built a work-in-progress plan of action--a [[notes/blueprint map]]--that can guide me through the tumultuous road ahead

 find all notes with the blueprint tag [here](/tags/Blueprint)